mauricechevez/fe-challenge-prompt3/README.md

 1. Fork and Clone this respository to your local machine
 2. Open index.html in your browser to play or
 3. Open the directory in your text editor of choice to view or edit the code

+# Future Considerations
+* Create more 404 routes to handle intentionally requested "bad" urls.
+* Add real pictures for the slideshow / carousel to replace the placeholder images.

 # Resources